browserengineering/book/book/preface.md

 receive comments through the built-in tools.

 In addition, as with all software, the code associated with the book inevitably has bugs.
-We've done our best to test it, but there are certainly still bugs in there that we haven't found yet, and we may accidentally introduce some over time as we fix other issues.
-You should read this book as a software engineer, and when the code simply doesn't make sense to you, it could very well be that there is a bug in the book and not in your mind!
-(And of course, please do report these bugs so we can fix them!)
+In fact, you should *expect* it to have bugs, because it's so complex and is thousands of lines long!
+We have fixed a huge number of bugs found along the way, and have done our best to test (for example, every chapter has unittests), but there are certainly still bugs in there that we haven't found yet.
+You should read this book with the critical eye of a software engineer, and when the code simply doesn't make sense to you, it could very well be that there is a bug in the book and not in your mind!

 [github]: https://github.com/browserengineering/book